frontgr/funhaus/README.md

 ### How to run Docker

-I should clone the repository, install Docker and run this command in the same directory:
+You should clone the repository, install Docker and run this command in the same directory:

 ```bash
 docker-compose up --build